till2/Search-Algorithms/README.md

 ## _Dynamically generated visualizations of Graph-Search Algorithms._

 ## How to use?
-The programs only need the Graphs __Edges__ and nodes are implicitly generated.
+The program only needs the Graphs __Edges__.
+Nodes are implicitly generated.
 Further __Edge-Costs__ and __Heuristics__ to the goal can be specified.

 ## Sample output image